mvoelk/keras_layers/README.md

 Sparsity Invariant CNNs [arXiv:1708.06500](https://arxiv.org/abs/1708.06500)
 Image Inpainting for Irregular Holes Using Partial Convolutions [arXiv:1804.07723](https://arxiv.org/abs/1804.07723)

+## DepthwiseConv2D
+Depthwise Convolution layers perform the convolution operation for each feature map separately.
+Compared to conventional Conv2D layers, they come with significantly fewer parameters and lead to smaller models.
+A DepthwiseConv2D layer followed by a 1x1 Conv2D layer is equivalent to a SeperableConv2D layer provided by Keras.

+Xception: Deep Learning with Depthwise Separable Convolutions [arXiv:1610.02357](http://arxiv.org/abs/1610.02357)

 ## MaxPoolingWithArgmax2D and MaxUnpooling2D
 In convolutional encoder-decoder architectures, one may want to invert the max pooling operation without loosing spatial information.
 This is exactly what these layers do.
 MaxPoolingWithArgmax2D is a max pooling layer that addidionally outputs the pooling indices and MaxUnpooling2D uses them for unpooling.